-Your subscription frequency is either 2 or 4 times per month — every week, or every other week.
+Your subscription frequency is either 2 or 4 times per month — every week, or twice monthly.

-For example: A typical, twice monthly frequency, might meet on the 1st and 3rd Wednesdays of the month, at 5pm.
+For example: A typical, twice monthly frequency, could meet on the 1st and 3rd Wednesdays of the month, at 5pm.

 Once you receive your confirmation email, and add your lessons to your personal calendar, you may discover a conflict.